dm4t2/vue-currency-input/README.md

 Language-dependent, ISO-compliant currency formatting using the native [Intl.NumberFormat](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat).

 ### Distraction free
-Automatically hide the formatting and negligible fraction digits on focus.
+Automatically hide the formatting and negligible decimal digits on focus.

 ## Support me
 If you find this plugin helpful or you want to support the development, buy me a coffee: